 Dentures are custom-made in a dental laboratory from impressions of your mouth taken by your dentist.
 Your dentist determines which type is best for you:

-- An immediate full denture is placed immediately after your natural teeth are extracted.
-This means that you are never without teeth; however, the dentures have to be refitted in a few months to account for the change in the bone supporting your teeth during the healing process.
+- Immediate full dentures are created in advance and placed right after your natural teeth are extracted.
+This means that you are never without teeth; however, the immediate dentures have to be refitted in a few months to account for the change in the bone supporting your teeth during the healing process.
+For this reason, immediate dentures are often used as a temporary option until the conventional custom dentures can be made and inserted.

 - A partial denture is a removable alternative to a bridge.
-Supported by framework, the partial dental attaches to your natural teeth.
+Supported by framework, the partial dental attaches to your natural teeth and serves as an anchor.
+A partial denture is the preferred solution when one or more natural teeth remain in the upper or lower jaw.
+It prevents neighboring teeth from shifting position and fills in the gaps.

 Yes, but they take some getting used to.
 Allow yourself some time to get accustomed to your new dentures; even the best-fitting dentures feel awkward in the beginning.
 You need to get used to speaking and eating with your new teeth.
 You may experience some mild discomfort or increased salivary flow at first, but these are temporary.
 After a few weeks and a little practice smiling, laughing, eating and speaking, living with dentures becomes second nature.

-How do I take care of my dentures or partials?
+How do I take care of my custom dentures or partial dentures?

 - Continue to practice good oral hygiene by brushing your dentures daily to remove food deposits and plaque, and to help keep them from staining